MicrosoftDocs/cpp-docs/docs/standard-library/cassert.md

 ---
 # &lt;cassert&gt;

-Includes the Standard C library header \<assert.h> and adds the associated names to the `std` namespace.
+Includes the C Standard library header \<assert.h> and adds the associated names to the `std` namespace.
+Including this header ensures that the names declared using external linkage in the C Standard library header are declared in the `std` namespace.

+> [!NOTE]
+> \<assert.h> doesn't define the `static_assert` macro.

 ## Syntax